 Example: 🌳 Honesty

-You're a good person, and your team is full of good people.
-The work you do is important, and needs to be guided by your core values.
-So you have a team meeting and decide that honesty is essential to everyone involved.
-That's a clear team value right?
+You're a good person, and you are surrounded by good people.
+What you do is important, and needs to be guided by your core values.
+So you have a discussion and decide that honesty is essential to everyone involved.
+That's a clear group value right?
 Job done.
 You picked a word!

 Oxford English Dictionary

 🙄 Ok, how about…